HakoForge/Hako-mkdocs/docs/backplanes/mixed-4-bay-backplane.md

 - **Bay 0**: OS SSD for system stability
 - **Bay 1**: Buffer SSD for recording overflow
 - **Bays 2+3**: Large HDDs for video archives

----

-This completes the backplane documentation series.
-Each backplane type offers unique advantages for different storage scenarios in the HakoCore chassis.